Monk3yDev/DestroyusPro/README.md

 ## Disenchanting

-- Skip items from the blacklist
 - Skip items which are part of set saved in EquipmentManger
 - Skip items from unwanted quality
+- Skip items from the blacklist (default list)
+- When whitelist is active disenchanting will be performed only on items from this list
+- Whitelist is activated per character
+- Blacklist is activated in global scope
-- ItemID can be added or removed from blacklist in addon panel by drag and drop item from inventory
+- ItemID can be added or removed from blacklist/whitelist in addon panel by drag and drop item from inventory

 ## How open addon panel